TheThingsArchive/ttn/README.md

 5. Make sure you have [Redis](http://redis.io/download) and [RabbitMQ](https://www.rabbitmq.com/download.html) **installed** and **running**.
   On a fresh installation you might need to install the [MQTT plugin for RabbitMQ](https://www.rabbitmq.com/mqtt.html).
   If you're on Linux, you probably know how to do that.
 On a Mac, just run `brew bundle`.
 The Windows installer will setup and start RabbitMQ as a service.
 Use the `RabbitMQ Command Prompt (sbin dir)` to run commands, i.e. to enable plugins.
 6. Declare a RabbitMQ exchange `ttn.handler` of type `topic`.
-Using [the management plugin](http://www.rabbitmq.com/management.html), declare the exchange in the web interface `http://server-name:15672` or using the management cli, run `rabbitmqadmin declare exchange name=ttn.handler type=topic auto_delete=false durable=true`
+Using [the management plugin](http://www.rabbitmq.com/management.html), declare the exchange in the web interface `http://server-name:15672` or using the management cli, run `rabbitmqadmin declare exchange name=ttn.handler type=topic auto_delete=false durable=true`.
+If your handler's user has sufficient permissions on RabbitMQ, it will attempt to create the exchange if not present.

 ## Set up The Things Network's backend for Development